wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 ## Tweaking the Behavior of a Mechanism

 We can also change a few things about the fourbar, such as bounds and brake types.
 These tweaks are helpful to use when you want to improve the consistency and behavior of your Mechanism.
-Here are all the avaliable setters to tweak the Mechanism.
+Here are all the available setters to tweak the Mechanism.

 ### The Setters